8 Fall Computer Science Competitions for High School Students

 Eligibility: Open to students in middle school or high school in participating districts; must be a U.S. resident.

 This competition is designed to encourage students to leverage coding skills to address real-world issues by creating apps that respond to specific prompts.
-Participants are not only expected to gain proficiency in widely used programming languages but are also encouraged to experiment with different app development platforms like Kotlin and XCode to broaden their technical capabilities.
+Participants are expected to gain proficiency in widely used programming languages and are also encouraged to experiment with different app development platforms like Kotlin and XCode to broaden their technical capabilities.

 4. Solve for Tomorrow | Samsung US